 There is much to learn about these topics.
-Student are encouraged to review their lecture notes soon after class.
+Students are encouraged to review their lecture notes soon after class.
 Each lecture will start with a discussion and/quiz of the previous lecture to ensure students have a fundamental grasp of the course content, which is required to pass the quizzes/examinations.

 11. In addition: This course covers a broad range of topics.
 Later courses will explore these topics more deeply.
-Any questions should be addressed to the lecturer directly during or after lecture, or during office hours.
+Questions should be addressed to the lecturer directly during or after lecture, or during office hours. ames.cheryl.lynn.a1@tohoku.ac.jp

-Subject An Introduction to Bioindustrial Information Processing (生物生産情報処理概論) Day/Period 3 rd quarter Tue./1 st ~2 nd Object AMB Instructor (Post) Y. Sakai (Associate Prof.) Categories Specialized Subjects Preferable Participants 3rd-year students D:4: Fearly of Amioultum (Conducte School of A amiguitum al Caiamaa) Credits 2 Position Faculty of Agriculture (Graduate School Semester 6 Subject Numbering ABS-APS336E Language Used in Course English biological sequence, string, similarity, alignment, phylogenetic tree, gene mapping, short read assembly
+Subject An Introduction to Bioindustrial Information Processing (生物生産情報処理概論) Day/Period 3 rd quarter Tue./1 st ~2 nd Object AMB Instructor (Post) Y. Sakai (Associate Prof.) Categories Specialized Subjects Preferable Participants 3rd-year students D:4: Fearly of Amioultum (Conducte School of A amiguitum al Caiamaa) Credits 2 Position Faculty of Agriculture (Graduate School of Agricultur ai Science) Semester 6 Subject Numbering ABS-APS336E Language Used in Course English biological sequence, string, similarity, alignment, phylogenetic tree, gene mapping, short read assembly